Alejandra Ibáñez

 Alejandra Ibáñez (born January 26, 2000) is an American wheelchair basketball player.
-She represented the United States at the 2020 Summer Paralympics.
+She represented the United States at the 2020 and 2024 Summer Paralympics.

 Career

 Ibáñez made her international debut for the United States at the 2018 Wheelchair Basketball World Championship.

 Ibáñez represented the United States at the 2020 Summer Paralympics in the wheelchair basketball women's tournament and won a bronze medal.

+She represented the United States at the 2022 Wheelchair Basketball World Championships and won a bronze medal.

+On March 30, 2024, she was named to Team USA's roster to compete at the 2024 Summer Paralympics.